David Lindsay-Abaire

-David Edmund Lindsay-Abaire (né Abaire; born November 30, 1969) is an American playwright, lyricist and screenwriter.
+David Lindsay-Abaire (né Abaire; born November 30, 1969) is an American playwright, lyricist and screenwriter.
 He received the Pulitzer Prize for Drama in 2007 for his play Rabbit Hole, which also earned several Tony Award nominations.
 Lindsay-Abaire won both the 2023 Tony Award for Best Book of a Musical and Tony Award for Best Original Score for the musical adaptation of his play Kimberly Akimbo.

 Early life and education

 David Lindsay-Abaire was born David Abaire in Boston, Massachusetts, and grew up in South Boston.
 He attended Milton Academy and concentrated in theatre at Sarah Lawrence College, from which he graduated in 1992.
 He was accepted into the Lila Acheson Wallace American Playwrights Program at the Juilliard School, where he wrote under the tutelage of playwrights Marsha Norman and Christopher Durang from 1996 to 1998.
 In a 2000 interview, Lindsay-Abaire cited Durang as his greatest influence, adding, "I don't think there's been a piece written about me that hasn't mentioned the fact that he and I live in the same world.
 But I think I've also been influenced by John Guare and Tina Howe and older folks like Feydeau and Ionesco and Joe Orton."